 Diane joined St. Mary’s in 1992 and has worked in acute care, outpatient, and d’Youville Pavilion.
 In 2002, she achieved the designation of certified Lymphedema Specialist trained at the Kessler-Lerner Lymphedema Services Academy.
 She is a member of the Maine Occupational Therapy Association, the American Occupational Therapy Association, and the National Lymphedema Network.

-Sarah Shannon, PT, CLT, is a 2003 graduate of Quinnipiac University in Hamden, Connecticut.
-Sarah joined St. Mary’s in 2004 as a Physical Therapist and Certified Lymphedema Therapist at the Center for Physical Rehabilitation.
-She has experience in outpatient, inpatient and acute rehabilitation.
-She was certified as a Lymphedema Therapist in 2003 through the Academy of Lymphatic Studies.
+Sarah Shannon, PT, CLT, FAFS, is a 2003 graduate of Quinnipiac University in Hamden, CT.
+Sarah joined St. Mary's Health System in June of 2004 as a Physical Therapist and Certified Lymphedema Therapist at the Center for Physical Rehabilitation.
+Sarah has experience in outpatient rehabilitation, inpatient rehabilitation, and acute rehabilitation.
+She was certified as a Lymphedema Therapist in September of 2003 through the Academy of Lymphatic Studies.
 Sarah has also attended continuing education courses on biofeedback, kinesiotaping, myofascial release, and for treatment strategies for the shoulder and knee.